1nVitr0/plugin-vscode-invert-if/packages/extension/README.md

 | `Invert If: Generate truth table`                      | Generate truth tables for the selected conditions                                                |
 | `Invert If: Invert Condition and compare truth tables` | Invert selected editions and show their truth tables                                             |

-The selection is currently only the condition under the active cursors, but more fine grained control will be available.
+The selection is the condition under the active cursors.
 The commands take into account **all** cursors, so **multiple selections** are possible.

 #### Truth Tables

 Truth tables can be used to compare or analyze if conditions as well as verify the inversion process of the extension.
-They are currently provided using a temporary `markdown` document:
+They are provided using a temporary `markdown` document:

 ```markdown
 (1) `a > b || c == d && e !== f`